Leadership: Workplace Disharmony vs. Diversity

 Image by: Sean Wallis via Creative Commons License

-Leaders do well to first identify what distinction they themselves make, if any, between disharmony and diversity of thought.
+Leaders, start by asking yourselves what distinction you make, if any, between workplace disharmony and diversity of thought.

 For other leaders, harmony represents inaction and impending failure.
-They thrive on spirited debate and disagreement to the point they do not see when it becomes harmfully divisive.
+They thrive on spirited debate and disagreement to the point they do not see when it becomes harmful workplace disharmony.

-There is no need to confuse disharmony and diversity of thought.
+There is no need to confuse workplace disharmony and diversity of thought.
+There are distinct differences.

-- Diversity excites; it doesn’t enrage.
+• Diversity excites; it doesn’t enrage.
 Diversity expands possibilities; it doesn’t limit.
-Disharmony, with all its disrespect and power struggles, strangles success with resentment, cliques, and self-protection.
+Disharmony, with all its disrespect and power struggles, strangles success with resentment, resistance, and self-protection.

-- The return on diversity of thought is growth, innovation, and stronger bonds through learning.
-The return of disharmony is less collaboration, lower morale, rampant mistrust and organizational paralysis.
+• The return on diversity of thought is growth, innovation, and stronger bonds through learning.
+The return on workplace disharmony is less collaboration, lower morale, rampant mistrust and organizational paralysis.

-Diversity of thought thrives in hearing each others’ views.
-Disharmony spikes when people take credit for others’ ideas, forget civility, hijack team time with selfish personal agendas, brutally battle for promotions, use emotional bluntness instead of helpful honesty, and suffocate progress with passive aggressive behavior.
+Diversity of thought thrives in hearing each other’s views.
+Disharmony spikes when people take credit for other’s ideas, forget civility, hijack collaboration with selfish personal agendas, brutally battle for promotions, use emotional bluntness instead of helpful honesty, and suffocate progress with passive aggressive behavior.

 The emotion of disharmony drains the team’s energy and attention from successful behaviors.
-It’s wise to stop this pernicious force in its tracks.
-Develop people-skills and emotional intelligence to civilly and respectfully disagree.
+It’s wise to stop this harmful force in its tracks.
+Develop people skills and emotional intelligence to respectfully disagree.

-Encourage diverse views with sincere, transparent respect for each other and the organization’s vision and you will propel all to dynamic success.
+Encourage diverse views with sincere, transparent respect for each other and the organization’s vision.
+As a result, you will propel all to dynamic success.

 What else causes disharmony?
 Are there other factors you would add?